vabtrix/basiq-sdk-nodejs/README.md

 # Basiq.io Node.js SDK

-This is the documentation for the Golang SDK for Basiq.io API
+This is the documentation for the Node.js SDK for Basiq.io API

 ## Introduction